pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The secret of change is to focus all your energy not on fighting the old, but on building the new."
 --[Dan Millman's Socrates](https://quoteinvestigator.com/2013/05/28/socrates-energy/)

+"The mind is its own place and in itself can make a heaven of hell or a hell of heaven."
+--John Milton

 "Understanding the past enables us to see the present more clearly."
 --Steven Mithen